stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Indicates when a object deployment's like doesn't use a restart policy
+**Description**: Indicates when a deployment-like object does not use a restart policy

 **Remediation**: Set up the restart policy for your object to 'Always' or 'OnFailure' to increase the fault tolerance.